Table of Contents

 Also, Amara Raja Batteries Ltd produces the highest number and is one of the largest manufacturers of lead-acid batteries for both industrial and automotive applications.

-Here is the list of Top 4 Lithium-Ion Battery Manufacturers in India.
-And Exide Industries is the top among the list-
+Here is the list of the Top 5 Lithium-Ion Battery Manufacturers in India.
+And Exide Industries is at the top of the list-

 - Exide Industries